refactco/integration-toolkit-for-beehiiv/README.md

 2. If you've downloaded the ZIP, extract the contents.
 3. Upload the plugin folder to the `/wp-content/plugins/` directory of your WordPress installation using FTP or any file manager.
 4. Navigate to the 'Plugins' section in your WordPress dashboard.
-5. Locate 'Beehiiv WordPress Integration Plugin' and activate it.
+5. Locate 'WP to Beehiiv Integration Plugin' and activate it.
 6. After activation, navigate to the WP to Beehiiv Integration section in your WordPress dashboard.
 7. Follow the on-screen instructions to set up content imports and subscription forms.